ResidentMario/cultural-insight/README.md

 ##About
 The Cultural Insight tool is a web-based Bluemix-hosted cultural engagement tool.
 Users of the web portal are able to find events happening in New York City which, based on a model of that user's interests, they would be interested in attending.
 The recommendation engine is implemented in Python using the Concept Insight IBM Watson tool; the webservice is implemented in Python Flask.
 The idea behind this application is that it will funnel the vast amount of information thrown at those that live in the city down to a core of causes that they care about, increasing their engagement by surfacing events that they are actually interested in attending.

-This example application is a relatively sophisticated demonstratory implementation of a Watson-based recommendation engine, implemented as an example of the kinds of applications that are possible using the service.
+This example application is a demonstratory implementation of a Watson-based recommendation engine, implemented as an example of the kinds of applications that are possible using the service.
 It can be split into two parts:

 * A core collection of methods and classes which together compose a recommendation engine based on the IBM Watson "Concept Insights" API service.
+This [watson-recommend](https://github.com/ResidentMario/watson-recommend) library is available seperately as a submodule also hosted on GitHub, and is of primary developer interest.

 * An example webservice using this technology: the [Cultural Insight Application](http://cultural-insight.mybluemix.net/)  (hosted on [Bluemix](https://console.ng.bluemix.net/)).